For additional information, read the Nomination Form PDF

-Lending its name to the surrounding city, this colonial house of worship was preceded by a 1733 wooden church.
+Lending its name to the surrounding city of Falls Church, this colonial house of worship was preceded by a 1733 wooden church.
 Determined unfit to repair thirty years later, church wardens George Washington and William Fairfax advertised for proposals.
-A design by James Wren was accepted, and the new church was completed under Wren’s supervision in 1769.
+A design by James Wren was accepted, and the new Falls Church was completed under Wren’s supervision in 1769.
 With its rectangular, two-story mass and hipped roof, Wren’s scheme has the secular quality favored by low-church Anglicans.
 During the Revolution, American forces used Falls Church as a recruiting station.
 It was abandoned after the disestablishment but was returned to service in 1839.
 Union troops caused considerable damage when they used the building as a hospital and then as a stable.
-After the war the federal government awarded the parish $1,300 for damages.
-In 1959 the east wall was demolished for a new chancel.
+After the Civil War the federal government awarded the Falls Church parish $1,300 for damages.
+In 1959 the east wall of the Falls Church was demolished for a new chancel.

 Abbreviations: